Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ```

 Monitor and Control utilities will differ between the three types.
-* For type 0, you can monitor the P-state details with monitor utilities, but you can NOT define P-states or set P-state masks.
+* For type 0, you can monitor the P-state details with monitor utilities, but you can NOT define P-states or set
+P-state masks.
-* For type 1, you can monitor the P-state details with monitor utilities, and you can define P-states and set P-state masks.
+* For type 1, you can monitor the P-state details with monitor utilities, and you can define P-states and set
+P-state masks.
 * For Type 2, you can monitor current Clocks frequency and P-states, with latest amdgpu drivers.
-The SCLK and MCLK curve end points can be controlled, which has the equivalent effect as P-state masking for Type 1 cards.
-You are also able to modify the three points that define the Vddc-SCLK curve.
-I have not attempted to OC the card yet, but I assume redefining the 3rd point would be the best approach.
+The SCLK and MCLK
+curve end points can be controlled, which has the effect of limiting the frequency range, similar to P-state masking
+for Type 1 cards.
+The option of p-state masking is also available for Type 2 cards.
+You are also able to modify the
+three points that define the Vddc-SCLK curve.
+I have not attempted to OC the card yet, but I assume redefining the
+3rd point would be the best approach.
 For underclocking, lowering the SCLK end point is effective.
-I don't see a curve defined for memory clock on the Radeon VII, so setting memory clock vs. voltage doesn't seem possible at this time.
-There also appears to be an inconsistency in the defined voltage ranges for curve points and actual default settings.
+I don't see a
+curve defined for memory clock on the Radeon VII, so setting memory clock vs. voltage doesn't seem possible at this
+time.
+There also appears to be an inconsistency in the defined voltage ranges for curve points and actual default
+settings.

 Below is a plot of what I extracted for the Frequency vs Voltage curves of the RX Vega64 and the Radeon VII.